SkyIsTheLimit/react-connected-nodes/README.md

 import 'react-app-polyfill/ie11';
 import * as React from 'react';
 import * as ReactDOM from 'react-dom';
-import { ConnectedNodes as RCN, ConnectedNodesProvider } from '../src/index';
+import { ConnectedNodes as RCN, ConnectedNodesProvider } from 'react-connected-nodes';

 const node: React.CSSProperties = {
   backgroundColor: '#1864AB',